QuTech-Delft/pennylane-quantuminspire/docs/getting_started/submitting.rst

 Getting a backend
 =================

-Make sure you are logged into QI2, then use a QI2Device to fetch backends:
+Make sure you are logged into Quantum Inspire, then use a QIDevice to fetch backends:

 .. code-block:: python

     from qiskit_quantuminspire.qi_provider import QIProvider
-    from pennylane_quantuminspire2.qi_device import QI2Device
+    from pennylane_quantuminspire.qi_device import QIDevice

     # Show all current supported backends:
     provider = QIProvider()